 Every system connected to the Internet is susceptible to different kinds of attack such as virus and worm inflections, junk mail (spam messages) and email spoofing.
 Therefore there exists an increasing demand for network devices capable of inspecting the content of data packets in order to enhance network security and provide application-specific services.
 Firewalls were used considerably to prevent access to systems from intrusions but they cannot get rid of all security threats, nor can they identify attacks when they occur.
-Hence, next generation firewalls should provide deep packet inspection^{3, 10} capabilities, in order to provide prevention from these attacks.
+Hence, next generation firewalls should provide deep packet inspection [3] capabilities, in order to provide prevention from these attacks.
 Network Intrusion Detection Systems (NIDS) performs the function of deep packet inspection.
 Matching engines inspect packet's payload searching for patterns that would alert security threats.
 Matching every incoming byte against thousands of pattern characters at wire rates such as for 3G, 4G high mobility communications is a complicated task.
 Most of the intrusion detection systems that accomplish deep packet inspection perform simple string matching algorithms to match packets against a large, but finite set of strings.
 Therefore, modern matching engines uses regular expression-based pattern matching, since regular expressions present higher expressive power and flexibility.
-Performance analysis of SNORT2 open source IDS rule-set reveals that 31% of total processing time is due to string matching and it may goes up to 80% in case of Web-intensive traffic.
-Therefore, string matching is the most computationally intensive part of anti-virus system.
+Performance analysis of SNORT [2] open source IDS rule-set reveals that 31% of total processing time is due to string matching and it may goes up to 80% in case of Web-intensive traffic.
+Therefore, string matching of patterns is the most computationally intensive part of anti-virus system.
 So in this paper we mainly concentrate on optimized matching algorithms.

-Intrusion detection systems implemented in general-purpose processors can only perform up to a few hundred Mbps throughput.
-Therefore, hardware-based solution is the only possible way to increase the performance speeds.
-FPGA-based systems^{22, 19} provide higher flexibility and high throughput comparable to systems based on ASIC platform.
+FPGA-based detection systems provide higher flexibility and high throughput comparable to systems based on ASIC platform.
 FPGA-based systems can exploit parallelism to achieve acceptable processing throughput.
-Several implementations for FPGA-based intrusion detection using regular expressions (NFAs/DFAs), ternary CAM^{16, 18} and filtering techniques have been proposed.Implementation of NIDS signatures as deterministic finite-state automata (DFAs) may leads to state explosion problem.
-Although the overall memory has been reduced by Yu and Chen3 with the proposal of multiple DFAs, state-space explosion arises for complex signature sets.
-Another limitation is the increased scanning time because multiple DFAs should inspect payloads now.
-State explosion problems has not been resolved completely even after the implementations of DFA compression techniques based on transition rule reduction and data encoding.
-For the HFA method hardware implementation details have not been revealed clearly.
-Scalability problem occurs for XFA method presented in 20 with increased number of non-wildcard bytes.
-Bloom filters techniques proposed by Ho and Lemieux ^{22, 23} and by Thin and Hieu19 pose upper bound limit on the length of string segments to be handled.
-In this paper we present a memory-efficient parallel string matching scheme using the pattern dividing approach and its hardware architecture for identification of patterns.
-Initially the byte stream is transformed into token stream by dividing the long target patterns into subpatterns with a fixed length and then processed with bit-based comparisons.
-In this approach, there is an increased number of shared common states due to reduced length and this approach is very efficient when compared with the cases of the string matching with byte-based comparisons.
-Here, we present the results of our implementation with open-source IDS software ClamAV1.
-The amount of processing speed achieved with the optimizations of string matching algorithm and the improvement in throughput has been analyzed.
-The methodology that we developed here is efficient in terms of throughput and worst-case performance.
-The proposed method speeds up the processing rate of the string searching by three times.
+Several implementations for FPGA-based intrusion detection using regular expressions (NFAs/DFAs), ternary CAM and filtering techniques (Bloom and Bloomier filters) for deep packet inspection have been proposed.